-Artist, graphic designer and educator John Maeda talks about the exchange between design thinking and creative leadership at 2013 Design Indaba Conference.
+John Maeda on design thinking and creative leadership.
+Artist, graphic designer, and educator John Maeda talk about the exchange between design thinking and creative leadership at the 2013 Design Indaba Conference.

 John Maeda is a leader who integrates technology, design and leadership into a 21st -century synthesis of creativity and innovation.
 His focus is on imagining how design and technology can bring clarity to leadership in the era of social media.

 At Maeda kicks off his talk with a question on why anyone would try to do something hard?

 Why would you try to do anything hard in a world where doing what is easier is better and more cost-efficient?
 When you think of people who are being creative, I don’t think they are trying to do it the hard way; they're trying to do it the right way.
 And the right way has integrity, and integrity leads to great discovery, he explains.

 He tells of a book Orbiting the Giant Hairball that influenced his view on leadership.
 Author Gordon MacKenzie compares the traditional hierarchical organisation structure of a pyramid with an alternative structure in the shape of a plum tree.
 Unlike the pyramid where only the top leaders have a clear view of the future, the plum tree structure sees leaders supporting doers, who produce the work, like a trunk would support a tree.
 While a simplistic analogy, this had a significant impact on Maeda thinking around leader and organisational structures.

 Maeda also shows how social media and access to information have undermined traditional hierarchy, shifting it to a heterarchy.
 This however results in a chaotic environment and Maeda asks how we can bring design into this space to help us function more effectively.